Gurubalan-GIT/Authentication-System/README.md

 ## MySQL-Showcase
-Web Application showcasing all MySQL Funtions.
+Web Application with solid authentication done by Java.